Saturday, August 3, 2019 10:30 am - 2:00 pm

 Mahogany L. Browne is a writer, organizer & educator.
 Currently, the Artistic Director of Urban Word NYC, Browne has received fellowships from Arts for Justice Fund, Agnes Gund, Air Serenbe, Cave Canem, Mellon Research, Poets House & Rauschenberg.
 She is the author of Woke Baby and Black Girl Magic (Roaring Brook/Macmillan), Kissing Caskets (Yes Yes Books), Dear Twitter (Penmanship Books) and forthcoming Woke: A Young Poet’s Call to Justice (Roaring Brook/Macmillan).
 She resides in Brooklyn, NY.

-Brooklyn Campfire Stories!
-Hosted by Mahogany L. BrowneThis is an open mic storytelling series featuring you, Brooklyn!
-Poet and activist Mahogany L. Browne will host the campfire
+Brooklyn Campfire Stories with Mahogany L. BrowneThis is an open mic storytelling series featuring you, Brooklyn!
+Hosted by poet and activist Mahogany L. Browne.